San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 - Coordinates: 43.3220° N, 1.9850° W

 The city's main theater, built in 1912, is a Belle Époque jewel that hosts the San Sebastián International Film Festival each September.
-Even if you don't attend a performance, the exterior—with its sculptures and ornate facade—is worth seeing.
+The exterior—with its sculptures, ornate facade, and red velvet interior—is worth seeing even without tickets.

 Markets and Local Life